 Everyone understands how investing in stocks works.
 You own a small share in a company’s business.
 If the price goes up, you get a profit.
 If it goes down, you make a loss or wait until it grows.
 Trading options is a little less straightforward and can be a source of confusion for beginners.
-How do options work and how are they different from stocks?
-How to trade options, who does it and why?
-What is options trading in stocks?
+How do options work, and how are they different from stocks?
+How do options trade, who does it, and why?
+What is stock options trading?
 We’ll answer these and other questions in this guide.

 Whether you trade options or decide to stick to stocks or any other assets, download Gainy to find investments that fit your interests and goalsTry GainyTry Gainy

 Options are a type of asset that allows an investor to make a big profit with a relatively small investment budget.
 They can also protect an existing investment against losses.

 This options trading guide is an overview of options trading for newbies.
 We’ll explain what options are and the benefits they provide.
 As part of our trading options 101, we’ll cover some basic option trading strategies for beginners and how to start trading options.

 Hopefully, by the end, we’ll have all the basics of how to start options trading.